ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 The production environment refers to the production AWS account that is set up in the upstream repository.

+Terraform code to provision the production environment is found within [deploy/prod](../deploy/prod).

 This environment requires approvals before the code can be deployed.

 As a developer, you do not have direct access to this environment; you can only access it via pull requests to the